How does KUB prepare for storms?

 The leading cause of power outages is trees – which is especially true when storms blow trees or limbs into electric lines.
 KUB prepares for outage events year round by pruning trees to help minimize outages while continuing to provide safe, reliable services.
 KUB also continuously monitors weather conditions, and when the threat of bad weather exists, takes extra precautions to ensure appropriate staffing levels are maintained to respond to any outages that may occur.

-How should I prepare for a power outage?
+How should customers prepare for a power outage?

 KUB encourages all customers to be prepared for a power outage.
-This includes keeping supplies ready in your home for extended outages.
-Bottled water, non-perishable food, flashlights and batteries, extra medications, and extra batteries are all items recommended by the Red Cross.
-For a complete list of items, click here.
+This includes keeping supplies ready in their home for extended outages.
+Bottled water, non-perishable food, flashlights and batteries, extra medications, and extra batteries are all items recommended in the Red Cross' "How to Prepare for Emergencies" guide.

-Additionally, ahead of the storm charge your cell phones/laptops/mobile devices.
-You should keep in mind places you can go should the event be severe enough to warrant changing locations.
-Finally, keep your contact information update for your KUB account.
-This will help us serve you better during a power outage.
+Ahead of the storm, charge cell phones, laptops, and mobile devices.
+Customers should keep in mind places they can go should the event be severe enough to warrant changing locations.
+Finally, customers should keep contact information up to date for their KUB account.

 How fast does KUB respond to outages?

 Safety of customers and employees is a priority for KUB, and crews are always on standby to respond to any utility outage.
-In the case of a severe thunderstorm event, KUB crews may need to wait for severe weather to pass before beginning work.
+In the case of a large outage event, KUB crews may need to wait for severe weather to pass before beginning work.

 During power outages, why do KUB trucks come to my neighborhood but not stop?

-During an outage event, wind and weather can create hazardous working conditions for our crews.
-Safety is a priority and we need to make sure our crews can safely and effectively complete their repairs.
+During an outage event, wind and weather can create hazardous working conditions for restoration crews.
+Safety is a priority and KUB needs to make sure crews can safely and effectively complete repairs.
 When an outage occurs, KUB damage assessors will inspect the area and equipment for damage before work can begin.
 Damage Assessors also help KUB assign the correct resources, workers, and materials by reporting back what is needed to complete a job and restore power.
-This is why you may have seen KUB trucks pass through your neighborhood without stopping to work on power lines.
+This is why customers may see KUB trucks pass through their neighborhood without stopping to work on power lines.

-Why do I see KUB crews in parking lots and not working?
+Why are KUB crews in parking lots and not working?

-Our crews may park while they are waiting for their next work assignments, additional line crews to arrive, and/or information necessary to safely complete repairs.
+Crews may park while they are waiting for their next work assignments, additional line crews to arrive, and additional information necessary to safely complete repairs.
 Also, crews traveling in from other areas often assemble at designated staging areas and perform safety briefings before starting their assigned project.
-Crews often use computers in their trucks to send status updates or information about storm damage to analysts and field personnel
+Crews often use computers in their trucks to send status updates or information about storm damage to analysts and field personnel.

 Report power outages quickly by keeping these numbers accessible: